Ishbia Mat Sells 400,036 Shares of UWM Holdings Corporation (NYSE:UWMC) Stock

-UWM Holdings Corporation (NYSE:UWMC – Get Free Report) CEO Ishbia Mat sold 400,036 shares of the firm’s stock in a transaction dated Wednesday, July 9th.
-The stock was sold at an average price of $4.26, for a total transaction of $1,704,153.36.
-Following the completion of the transaction, the chief executive officer owned 2,699,460 shares in the company, valued at approximately $11,499,699.60.
-The trade was a 12.91% decrease in their ownership of the stock.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+UWM Holdings Corporation (NYSE:UWMC – Get Free Report) CEO Ishbia Mat sold 400,036 shares of the business’s stock in a transaction dated Friday, July 11th.
+The shares were sold at an average price of $4.14, for a total transaction of $1,656,149.04.
+Following the completion of the sale, the chief executive officer directly owned 1,899,388 shares of the company’s stock, valued at approximately $7,863,466.32.
+This trade represents a 17.40% decrease in their ownership of the stock.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.

 Ishbia Mat also recently made the following trade(s):